 You know what it is crowdlending?
 Do you know the difference between him and the crowdequity?
 It's the crowdfunding, already attends timeline of your social networks?
 About 10 years ago, we started to get acquainted with crowdfunding concepts.
 And we certainly already invested in some social projects or businesses of friends that needed a little push to take off.
 Over time, this form of funding grew and became more professional and now inhabits the financial market with a variety of profitability options.

 In Brazil, investments through crowdfunding platforms were only regulated in 2017 and, since then, initiatives have grown substantially.
-However, despite starting from the same collective and collaborative principle, these fundraising modalities differ in some particular characteristics.
+However, despite starting from the same collective and collaborative principle, these funding modalities differ in some particular characteristics.
 If you want to invest capital with purpose, but also want a profitable return, learn the details of each one here to make an informed decision.

 Within this modality, there is still another possibility of mechanism, the matchfunding, which work with the participation of a company or institution.
-These campaigns usually work as follows: for every dollar that a person puts into a crowdfunding campaign, the company or institution participating in the program can double or triple the value of the collaboration.
+These campaigns usually work as follows: for every real that a person puts into a crowdfunding campaign, the company or institution participating in the program can double or triple the value of the collaboration.

 If the profitability is not worth the level of involvement, dedication and responsibility foreseen in this operation, the investor will only be able to withdraw his investment if he sells his share.

 At Sitawi, we focus on collective lending (crowdlending) made through the Collective Loan Platform.
 This structure makes it possible to select impact businesses in the scale phase to receive a capital injection and thus expand their positive impact.
 Our goal is to offer investors cheaper and more attractive capital, as it has a positive impact on financial returns, in addition to several other advantages.

 Invest in Businesses with a Positive Social and Environmental Impact!